 It wasn’t until high school and segregation had been abolished when my Mother enrolled in Spanish as a “Foreign Language” at San Dieguito High.
 In fact she shared a funny Spanglish story with me that I would always share with my students.
 When she was in her Spanish class at San Dieguito, the Teacher asked the students, “How do you say Crackers in Spanish?”
 Several students raised their hand, along with my Mother.
 The Teacher picked my Mother and she blurts out, “Crackas!”
 The La Colonia students laughed!
 Crackas is Spanglish for Crackers, but the correct term is Galletas.
 I still find myself referring to crackers as “Crackas” as a fun memory of my Mother.

 I was fortunate to see the remnants of La Escuelita here in La Colonia when I would walk with my Mother to church at St. Leo’s on Genevieve Street.
 We would walk through the empty building and she would share stories of her childhood with me.
 She loved her teacher Mrs. Clark and would say how kind she was to her.
 She shared memories of being in class with her cousins and going home to have lunch (because it was the next street over), then running back to school.

 Today, much has changed in La Colonia de Eden Gardens, but the memories still remain.
 There are apartments where “La Escuelita” once stood.
 The church where my Mother was married is still flourishing.
-The Tree of Life tiled wall located at La Colonia Community Center and the Solana Beach Heritage Museum offer glimpses of additional history of the families who lived in La Colonia de Eden Gardens. a Colonia de Eden Gardens was a racially
+The Tree of Life tiled wall located at La Colonia Community Center – and the Solana Beach Heritage Museum – offer additional glimpses of the history of the families who lived in La Colonia de Eden Gardens.